ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 ### The Steps

 Here are the basic steps you will need to go through to distribute notebooks and other files.
-To learn more about the details of each step, please read through the rest of this page.
+To learn more about the details of the process, please read through the rest of this page.

 1. Create a folder with all files for the assignment \(notebook, datasets, etc.\)
 2. [Upload folder to a public GitHub repository](/workflow/pushing-to-github.md)